kouts/vite-treeshakable-library/README.md

 ## Publishing Your Library

-This repository uses **semantic-release** for automated `npm` publishing.
-In order to publish your library, you need to first login to your `npm` account, create an `npm` token and then add it to your GitHub repository secrets.
-Refer to the [semantic-release documentation](https://semantic-release.gitbook.io/semantic-release/) for more information.
+This repository uses **semantic-release** for automated `npm` publishing with [Trusted Publishers](https://docs.npmjs.com/trusted-publishers) (OIDC authentication).
+This eliminates the need for long-lived npm tokens, providing enhanced security through short-lived, workflow-specific credentials.

+### Setting Up Trusted Publishing

+1. Navigate to your package settings on [npmjs.com](https://www.npmjs.com/) and find the "Trusted Publisher" section.
+2. Select "GitHub Actions" as your provider.
+3. Configure the following fields:
+   - **Organization or user**: Your GitHub username or organization name
+   - **Repository**: Your repository name
+   - **Workflow filename**: `release.yml` (or your release workflow filename)
+   - **Environment name** (optional): If using GitHub environments for deployment protection

+For more details, refer to the [npm Trusted Publishers documentation](https://docs.npmjs.com/trusted-publishers).

+### Release Process

-Follow these steps for a seamless release process:
+Follow these steps for a seamless release:

 1. Ensure all changes are committed using **conventional commit messages**:
    - Example commit message: `feat: add new button component`